natan-dot-com/Terraria-Dataset/README.md

 All the information were scrapped using Python's web-scrapping scripts/libraries by [me](https://github.com/natan-dot-com) and [Andrei Alisson](https://github.com/AndreiAlisson).

+## For future work
+- Increase the data files with the remaining items.
+- Add mob drop information support to each item.

 ## License

 MIT.
 Read LICENSE file for more details.